KristupasL/Ozys/readme.md

 III.
 Final Stretch:

-    1. Title on Feed feed
+    1. Title on Feed feed DONE
     2. username cannot include spaces
     3. Emails have to have @ sign
     4. Make the date pretty (says 1 minute ago for newer posts and actual date for older ones)